What is the aim of PPNs?

 The Working Group’s report recommended more input by citizens into decision making at local government level.
 It recommended that PPNs should be set up in each local authority area.
 This would allow the public to take an active role in relevant committees of the local authority.

 Community groups register to join the PPN in their local authority area.
 These groups meeting all together elect an organising committee, known as the “PPN Secretariat”.
 They are a committee/board and are made up of community members.
 They are responsible for overseeing the day-to-day running of the PPN.
 They manage the staff, budget and operations, and report back to the plenary meeting.The PPN Staff support the “PPN Secretariat” and coordinate the work of the PPN.

 The PPN is the “go to” for all local authorities who wish to benefit from community and voluntary expertise in their area.

 LCDCs or SPC’s must source and elect their community representatives through the PPN.

 PPNs are supported by the Department and local authorities on a shared funding basis.
 The Department provides 50,000 euro per PPN per year.
 The local authorities provide 30,000 euro per PPN per year.
 The Department also funds training programmes for PPNs.

-A User Guide has been developed for those involved in PPNs.
+A HANDBOOK has been developed for those involved in PPNs.
 A National PPN Advisory Group has also been set up to provide advice on and help develop and monitor PPNs.